-Quality Dry Basements provides services that result in a clean, dry basement for your Connecticut home.
+Quality Dry Basements provides basement waterproofing services that result in clean, dry basements.

 Your problems with that musty, wet basement end here.
-When other waterproofing systems fail, Quality Dry Basements' stay dry – and we guarantee it in writing.
+While other basement waterproofing services may fail, Quality Dry Basements of Newtown CT guarantees – in writing – that your basement will remain dry.

 Every homeowner who wants to fix a leaky, wet basement should have a clear understanding of the underlying reasons for these problems:

 Dreary Damp Basement

-The floor is always damp and water pools when it rains.
-Water coming in from the floor or the edge where the wall and floor meets is commonly due to water pushing its way in due to the high-water pressure around your home.
+Is your basement floor always damp with water pooling when it rains?
+Groundwater coming in from the floor or the edge where the wall and floor meets is commonly due to water pushing its way in due to the high-water pressure around your home.

 Water Leaks around Ground-Level Windows

-Water drips down our walls whenever it rains.
-We worry that water might be causing mold or damage inside the walls.
+You may see water dripping down your walls whenever it rains and worry that water might be causing mold or damage inside the walls.

 White Powder on Walls

-We have powder on the walls that continues to grow over time.
+Do you see powder on walls that continues to grow over time?
 As water moves through the foundation walls, it dissolves some of the cement and precipitates it on the wall surface.
 This is commonly referred to as efflorescence.
 Diminishing the water around the house will greatly reduce this effect.

 Water in the Walls

-Our paint bubbles and peels more every year.
-We don’t know how to stop the water from getting into our walls.
+Does paint bubble and peel more every year?
 This is likely due to painting the walls with a waterproofing paint that cannot hold back the continual increase of water pressure.

 Mold and Mildew in the Basement

-We can’t get rid of the mold and mildew because it’s always so damp and wet in our basement.
-We can’t get fresh air, and it’s a safety hazard.
+Do you have mold and mildew because it’s always damp and wet in your basement?
+Or can’t get fresh air and it feels like a safety hazard?
 Humid air is present in the basement and needs to be removed or conditioned.
 A mold remediation is also needed to remove mold spores present in the basement surfaces.